-The Board enters into memoranda of understanding with government departments and agencies, such as Environment Canada and Fisheries and Oceans Canada (DFO), in order to effectively coordinate activities and avoid regulatory duplication.
+The Board enters into memoranda of understanding with government departments and agencies, such as Environment Canada and Fisheries and Oceans Canada (DFO), in order to effectively harmonize their plans, priorities, and activities of mutual interest..
 Annual work plan projects are developed with each department and implemented under these memoranda.
 Although typically authorizations are not required from these other federal agencies for exploration projects, legislation and regulatory guidance administered by these departments are taken into consideration during environmental assessment as applicable.